gvwilson/sdxpy/src/template/index.md

 [% inc file="visitor.py" %]

-`Visitor` defines two [%g abstract_method "abstract methods" %] `open` and `close` that are called when we first arrive at a node and when we are finished with it ([%f template-visitor %]).
+`Visitor` defines two [%g abstract_method "abstract methods" %] `open` and `close` that are called when we first arrive at a node and when we are finished with it.
 Any class derived from `Visitor` must define these two methods.
-{: .continue}

-[% figure
-   slug="template-visitor"
-   img="visitor.svg"
-   alt="The Visitor pattern"
-   caption="Using the Visitor pattern to evaluate a page template."
-%]
+This approach is different from that of the visitor in [%x check %], where we defined do-nothing methods so that derived classes could override only the ones they needed.

 The `Expander` class is specialization of `Visitor` that uses an `Env` to keep track of variables.